The purpose of the splint

 You will need to take two measurements to get your correct size.

-1. Your upper back from one underarm to the other underarm.
+1. Measure your back, from one side to the other side (where the side seam of a tight fitting garment would be) at the level below your breast.
 This is the most important measurement.
 You do not want the pad of the splint to be too big.
 If it rests on the front of your belly it does not allow much room to pull the muscles together.

 2. The circumference of your body over your belly button.
 Measure in the evening when your belly is the largest.
 Your muscles should be relaxed when you measure.
 Waist size does not determine belly size.